samuelyousuf/simple-procedures/README.md

-# Technical Writing Portfolio
+# Procedures and Notes

 ## Description

-This is a public repository that acts as my technical writing portfolio.
-It contains writing samples for showcase purposes.
+This repository contains simple procedures and notes.